 The Strategy Behind It

-The original response worked because it was perfectly calibrated: not aggressive, not defensive, just dripping with confidence.
-The '...' pause before 'y'all good?' communicated that Popeyes found the whole thing mildly amusing rather than threatening.
-That confidence — more than the sandwich itself — made people want to be on their side.
+The response worked because the tone was perfectly calibrated — not aggressive, not defensive, just dripping with quiet confidence.
+Security is more attractive than competition.
+The '...' before 'y'all good?' signaled that Popeyes considered the challenge amusing rather than threatening, which made everyone want to be on Popeyes' side.
+The team had built a good product and trusted it.
+That trust was visible in three words.

 The Results

-$65M in free media value.
+$65M in earned media value.
 Sold out nationally in 14 days.
-Created a cultural event that every food brand tried to replicate for years.
-The Popeyes chicken sandwich became one of the most written-about food products of the decade.
+Became one of the most analyzed brand Twitter moments in history.
+The Popeyes chicken sandwich became the most written-about QSR product of the decade.
+Every major fast food brand updated their social media strategy in response.

 Steal This Idea